-This course consists of an experiential module at an approved Montessori teacher education program (TEP) other than the one where the student's own Montessori teacher education was taken.
-The student will participate in a four-week (minimum) self-guided, self-disciplined segment at the assigned center that focuses on the student's level of specialization.
-While completing at least one full course component at the assigned site, the student will examine, audit, and evaluate the approved TEP.
+This course consists of an experiential module.
+The student will participate in a four-week (minimum) self-guided, self-disciplined segment with a center that focuses on the student's level of specialization.
+The student will examine, audit, and review the approved TEP.
 The student will then present findings and reflections on the experience that meet rigorous standards for clarity, accuracy, reasoning, depth, breadth, and fairness.